 - Surfshark offers the option to use their anonymous search engine.
 This is another nice addition, but you should probably use the free anonymous DuckDuckGo search engine.

 In terms of privacy, it is difficult to choose a winner.
-NordVPN has a DNS leak test as an extra feature, but in principle, you would hope that a VPN would not leak your IP address in the first place.
+Both NordVPN and Surfshark have a DNS leak test as an extra feature, but in principle, you would hope that a VPN would not leak your IP address in the first place.
 Surfshark has some extra (sometimes paid) features to improve privacy, but these features are also available from free browser extensions and other free websites, which are often just as good.
 In terms of privacy, we find the distinction between the two VPNs too small to declare a clear winner.
 In our opinion, this category is a draw.

 Privacy winner: A Tie

 As the table below shows, Sufshark’s cheapest plan is cheaper than NordVPN’s.
 NordVPN is slightly cheaper when it comes to single monthly subscriptions, but with the longer subscriptions Surfshark is clearly a lot cheaper.
 The monthly costs for the various subscriptions are provided in the table below.